Skip to main content

 • Competition from other fixed income ETFs.

-• Ongoing: Active credit risk management and security selection process may generate alpha and attract investors seeking higher returns.
+• Active credit risk management and security selection process may generate alpha and attract investors seeking higher returns.

 • Expansion of fixed income ETF market: The increasing popularity of fixed income ETFs presents a significant growth opportunity for FLDR.
 As more investors seek cost-effective and liquid ways to access the bond market, FLDR can attract new assets by highlighting its unique approach to balancing interest rate and credit risk.
 The global ETF market is projected to reach trillions in assets under management by 2028, providing a substantial runway for growth.